jayminwest/Teach-Niche-Official/PROJECT_OVERVIEW.md

 # Project Overview

 ## High Level Overview
-This is a full-stack web application with a Next.js frontend and FastAPI backend, integrating with Stripe for payments and Supabase for authentication and database functionality.
+This is a full-stack web application with a Next.js frontend and FastAPI backend, integrating with Stripe for payments, Vimeo for video storage, and Supabase for authentication and database functionality.
 The project has a strong focus on e-learning capabilities, with features like lessons, purchases, and user profiles.

 Key components:
-1. Frontend: Next.js with TypeScript, Chakra UI, and Tailwind CSS
+1. Frontend: Next.js with TypeScript and Tailwind CSS
-2. Backend: FastAPI with Stripe integration
+2. Backend: FastAPI with Stripe and Vimeo integration
 3. Infrastructure: Dockerized with production-ready configurations
 4. Authentication: Supabase-based auth system
 5. Payments: Comprehensive Stripe integration
+6. Video Storage: Vimeo for secure video hosting and delivery

 ## Mid Level Breakdown